-There has been a lot of psychological researches on emotion and nonverbal communication of facial expressions of emotions (Ekman, 1999), and on expressive body movements (Boone & Cunningham, 1998; DeMeijer, 1989; Newlove, 1993; Wallbott, 1998).
-Yet, these psychological studies were based mostly on acted basic emotions: anger, disgust, fear, joy, sadness, surprise.
-In the area of affective computing, recent studies of non-verbal behaviour during emotions are also limited with respect to the number of modalities or the spontaneity of the emotion : markers on body to recognise four acted basic emotions (Kapur et al., 2005), motion capture of static postures during acting of two nuances of four basic emotions (De Silva et al., 2005), video processing of facial expressions and upper body gestures during six acted emotional behaviours (Gunes & Piccardi, 2005).
+9, 22, 24].
+Yet, these psychological studies were based

+mostly on acted basic emotions: anger, disgust, fear, joy, sadness and surprise.
+In the area of affective computing, recent studies of non-verbal behavior during emotions are also limited with respect to the number of modalities or the spontaneity of the emotion: markers on body to recognize four acted basic emotions [16], motion capture of static postures during acting of two nuances of four basic emotions [8], video processing of facial expressions and upper body gestures during six acted emotional behaviors [14].